 Looking for fun for the whole family?
 Head on down to the waterfront for the first-ever Street Eats and Beats Cultural Festival, hosted by the City of Whitehorse and the Yukon Arts Centre.

 The festival, which runs Sept.
 9 through Sept.
-11, is an expansion of the popular Street Eats Festival of previous years, which saw a host of offerings from the city’s many food truck vendors all in one convenient location.
+11, is an expansion of the popular Street Eats Festival of previous years, which saw a host of offerings from the city’s many food truck vendors all in one convenient street eats market.
 This year’s festival will still offer a smorgasbord of tasty treats, with the added bonus of live music with Dena Zagi, Gordie Tentrees, Kevin Barr and Boyd Benjamin and family-oriented events, including art installations by Nicole Bauberger, buskers, drumstick making with Dennis Shorty and a historical tasting tour.

 “Besides providing fun for all, festivals offer a host of economic and social benefits, foster community pride, strengthen relationships and bring communities together.
 This festival could not have come at a better time for us,” Dan Curtis, City of Whitehorse